Pylons/pyramid/docs/narr/install.rst

 Installing :mod:`repoze.bfg` on a UNIX System
 ---------------------------------------------

-It is best practice to install :mod:`repoze.bfg` into a :term:`virtualenv` in order to obtain isolation from any "system" packages you've got installed in your Python version.
+It is best practice to install :mod:`repoze.bfg` into a "virtual" Python environment in order to obtain isolation from any "system" packages you've got installed in your Python version.
+This can be done by using the :term:`virtualenv` package.
 Using a virtualenv will also prevent :mod:`repoze.bfg` from globally installing versions of packages that are not compatible with your system Python.

-To set up a virtualenv to install :mod:`repoze.bfg` within, first ensure that :term:`setuptools` is installed.
+To set up a virtualenv in which to install :mod:`repoze.bfg`, first ensure that :term:`setuptools` is installed.
 Invoke ``import setuptools`` within the Python interpreter you'd like to run :mod:`repoze.bfg` under: